Boris Shumyatsky: Early life and career

 Shumyatsky's father worked as a bookbinder in St Petersburg.
 After the assassination of the Tsar, Alexander II, Jews were evicted from the Russian capital to the Pale of Settlement.
 Zakhar Shumyatsky pleaded to be allowed to continue living in a city, where he could continue working, and was deported Verkhneudinsk (now Ulan-Ude) in the vicinity of Lake Baikal in Russian Siberia, where Boris Zakharovich was born.
 The family was registered there as peasants.
 At the age of 12, Boris Shumyatsky worked on the railways in Chita, where he joined the Bolshevik wing of the Russian Social Democratic Labour Party (RSDLP) in 1903.
 The following year, he went to work at the Krasnoyarsk railway depot.
 During the 1905 revolution, Shumyatsky led a combat unit of about 800 who barricaded themselves in the railways workshops.
 He was arrested in January 1906, as the revolt was suppressed, but escaped and worked underground in Verkhneudinsk, Chita, and in Vladivostok, where he took part in an armed uprising in 1907.
 When that failed, he escaped to Argentina.
 He returned to Russia by 1913, but was arrested and deported to Turukhansk, where Joseph Stalin was also exiled, and was there at the start of World War I, during which he was drafted into the Russian army, and organised a secret Bolshevik group within the Krasnoyarsk garrison.

 After the February Revolution, which overthrew the Tsar, Shumyatsky was elected deputy chairman of the Krasnoyarsk soviet.
 In May, he was appointed head of the Central Siberian bureau of the Russian Communist Party (Bolshevik).
 After the Bolsheviks had taken power, in November 1917, he was elected chairman of the Central Executive Committee of the soviets of Siberia.
-He operated behind enemy lines during the Russian civil war.
-In 1920, after the defeat of Admiral Kolchak, he was head of the eastern section of the People's Commissariat for Nationalities, headed by Stalin. in November 1920 to April 1921, he was head the government of the short-lived Far Eastern Republic.
+He operated behind enemy lines during the Russian Civil War.
+In 1920, after the defeat of Admiral Kolchak, he was head of the eastern section of the People's Commissariat for Nationalities, headed by Stalin. in November 1920 to April 1921, he was the head of government of the short-lived Far Eastern Republic.
 In 1920–21, he founded the Far Eastern Secretariat of Comintern He is credited with being one of the Comintern agents behind the creation of the Mongolian People's Party, founded in Irkutsk in 1920, which went on to form the first communist government of Outer Mongolia.
 Mongolia's revolutionary hero, Suke Bator reputed adopted Shumyatsky as his twin brother.
 From 1923 to 1925, he represented Soviet interests in Iran, and after that was in charge of the Communist University of the Toilers of the East, and then a member of the Central Asian Bureau of the Party Central Committee back in Siberia.